EsGeh/sgDevice/README.md

 ## Documentation

-The Documentation is provided as puredata example patches.
+The Documentation is provided as puredata example patches accessible in pd under `Help -> Patch Browser -> structuredDataC`.
-When the library is correctly installed to pd, the `[sgDevice-help]` patch gives an overview of the relevant objects and how they are used.
-Right clicking and selecting "help" opens an example patch for most objects.
+Alternatively, for help with a specific object, right click on it and select "help".

 # Wiring Schema